 Some parents are beginning to feel that football isn't safe for their kids to play, but Martin believes the game is only getting safer with more awareness of head injuries.

 "The bottom line is that football is a violent sport, and you can't hide that in any way.
 It is a physical, full-speed game," Martin said.
-"Kids are developing quicker and getting faster and stronger, so it is dangerous.
-But at the

 "The NFL has done a lot to combat that and make football a safe environment where they can protect guys.
 I am a huge proponent of youth football and kids playing, but they have to have the right coaches who will teach them fundamentals the right way.
 Like anything in life, you can get injured but it is about being prepared and smart about what you are going into."